JamiuShaibu/react-language-selector-lite/README.md

 # react-language-selector-lite

 **react-language-selector-lite** is a lightweight and customizable React component for selecting languages, featuring ISO 639 macrolanguage support, and TypeScript compatibility.
 It offers search functionality, themes (light and dark), and flexible configurations.
-This package is built using styled-components for seamless integration into any React project. 🚀
+This package is built using styled-components for seamless integration into any React project🚀.

 ---